sap-tutorials/Tutorials/tutorials/spa-create-forms/spa-create-forms.md

         - select **Duration** as **type of due date**
         - enter **2 Days** as the duration

-        > As the task appears in the `MyInbox`, there will be duration information shown to the recipients like Overdue if the task was not completed in 2 days, or Within 1 day if the task is supposed to be completed in 1 day etc.
+        > As the task appears in the `MyInbox`, there will be duration information shown to the recipients like Overdue if the task was not completed in 2 days, or within 1 day if the task is supposed to be completed in 1 day etc.

     !![03-027](unit3-13a.png)